Distance-based Positive and Unlabeled Learning for Ranking: Real Data Examples

 To evaluate the proposed ILP we use the following scheme.
 For each $(v^*,S^*)$ pair we randomly partition $S^*$ ($|S^*|=20)$ into five subsets each of size four.
 These subsets are then each in turn used as $ S $ for the corresponding $ v^{*} $ and the ILP is evaluated on the remaining $|S^* \setminus S|=16$ vertices via MRR.
 This procedure resulted in a total of 15 different $ (v^{*}, S) $ pairs.

-We compare the ILP to the nomination scheme that selects a ranker from the subset of the $ \{h^{d^{j}}\}_{j=1}^{100} $ that minimizes the objective function in \eqref{eq:main-prob}.
+We compare the linear combination of the 100 representations found by the ILP to the nomination scheme that selects a ranker from the subset of the $ \{h^{d^{j}}\}_{j=1}^{100} $ that minimizes the objective function in \eqref{eq:main-prob}.
 That is, the second scheme uses the ranker induced by one of the $ 100 $ representations that minimizes the maximum rank of an element of $ S $.
 If two or more rankers tie then the ranker used is randomly selected from the argmin set.
 This scheme is referred to as ``Singleton" because it uses only a single representation.
 Note that when a single representation optimizes \eqref{eq:main-prob} then the ILP and Singleton produce the same ranking.

 The competing nomination schemes are, again, evaluated via MRR.
-The paired difference histogram and density estimate between the MRR from the ILP and the average MRR from Singleton are shown in Figure \ref{subfig:ip_minus_bing}.
+The paired difference histogram and density estimate between the MRR from the ILP and the average MRR from Singleton are shown in Figure \ref{subfig:bing-mrr}.
 Testing the hypothesis ``$H_{0}$: Singleton is as good or better than ILP" results in $ p \approx 0.0003 $ from Wilcoxon's signed rank test.
 (More to the point: ILP is {\it strictly} superior to Singleton for all 15 cases.)